KalifasXD/Easy-Encryption/README.md

 - [Features](#features)

 1. I’ve only included the *.cnf* file because it allows you to generate your own SSL certificates.
 So, don’t worry if you don’t see any certificates in the GitHub project.
-2. Update the *MONGO_URI* to point to your own MongoDB database; otherwise, all of your queries will be logged in my test database.
+2. Update the *MONGO_URI* to point to your own MongoDB database; otherwise, any attempt to run the program will result in a database error.

 ## Prerequisites